liflab/excel-palette/Readme.md

 ## How to build the palette ?

-Follow the instructions given at [this page](https://github.com/liflab/beepbeep-3-palettes) You also need the Apache POI librairy .jar, you can download it at this page
+Follow the instructions given at [this page](https://github.com/liflab/beepbeep-3-palettes) You also need the Apache POI librairy .jar

 ## How it's work ?